 Soon after viewing the film, students hear from a panel made up of a local narcotics law enforcement officer, two young people in recovery, and someone who has lost a loved one to addiction.
 Panels provide real-time information on the opioid situation in your community and candid answers to questions from the audience.

-Since November 2017, with the help of the Hennepin County Courts Judge Marta Chou and the FBI, we’ve spoken to almost 10,000 students, over 600 educators, and 800 parents and community members.
+Since November 2017, with the help of the Hennepin County Courts Judge Marta Chou and the FBI, we’ve spoken to almost 15,000 students, over 700 educators, and 800 parents and community members.
 Our early panels, focused on 7th-10th graders, were so impactful, that we’ve been invited back to work with other grades.
-Every school we visited last year has invited us to come back.
-Our goal is to double those numbers by the end of the 2018-19 school year.
+Every school we visited last year has invited us to come back, and we continue to visit new schools throughout the state.

 Are you ready to Change the Outcome?
 You can request a visit in your community, support us knowing that 100% of your donations go directly to developing curriculum including 5 additional short video’s to more deeply address important aspects of addiction and recovery that effect young adults, or educate yourself on recognizing opioid addiction and helping addicts seek recovery.